 If so, that is because all of the remaining seats in these courses are being held for students enrolled in a Distance Career.
 This restriction will be removed on the first day of the applicable term and you may enrol in these courses at that time provided there is still space available.

 If there is space on the waitlist, add yourself to it and you may be enrolled once these restrictions are lifted on the first day of classes.

 Academic Advisement in SOLUS

-The Academic Advisement Report (AAR) is designed to give you advice on what courses you will need to complete your degree, and warn you if you have broken any of the various rules that govern which courses may be used in a particular degree program.
-While the AAR is a useful guide, the ultimate authority on all academic requirements in the Faculty of Arts and Science is the Arts and Science Calendar; if there is a discrepancy, the online Calendar requirements take precedence.
-An AAR may be run through SOLUS, and it is highly recommended that all upper year students run a report at least once a year, before course selection.
+The Academic Progress Report (APR) is designed to give you advice on what courses you will need to complete your degree, and warn you if you have broken any of the various rules that govern which courses may be used in a particular degree program.
+While the APR is a useful guide, the ultimate authority on all academic requirements in the Faculty of Arts and Science is the Arts and Science Calendar.
+If there is a discrepancy, the online Calendar requirements take precedence.
+An APR may be run through SOLUS, and it is highly recommended that all upper year students run a report at least once a year, before course selection.
 You should also run a report before applying to graduate.
-The AAR has been designed to closely parallel the layout of the plan requirements section of the Calendar, so it may be useful to review these requirements before you run your AAR.
+The APR has been designed to closely parallel the layout of the plan requirements section of the Calendar, so it may be useful to review these requirements before you run your APR.

-HINT: Before running your AAR, be sure to remove all courses from your shopping cart and planner.
+HINT: Before running your APR, be sure to remove all courses from your shopping cart and planner.
 Otherwise, you may get false results.

 Unit Counts (Program Requirements)